Ashy-Dankestsin/ashyverse/en/pages/GreatWillowshireInfo.md

-Mountainsplitter Knight - tasked with exploration of the Aster Plains, focusing on the Highlands Ironheart Knight - tasked with exploration of the Aster Plains, focusing on the Northern Plains Hollowflame Knight - tasked with exploration of the Friga Barrenlands, southwest of Kholsvyck Deathmourn Knight - tasked with exploration of the rumored location of Old Altum, east of Lost Astora Starfall Knight - tasked with exploration of the Drachen Ancestral Valley, under supervision of the Judiciary
+Mountainsplitter Knight - tasked with exploration of the Aster Plains, focusing on the Highlands Ironheart Knight - tasked with exploration of the Aster Plains, focusing on the Northern Plains Hollowflame Knight - tasked with exploration of the Friga Barrenlands, southwest of Grand Boreas Deathmourn Knight - tasked with exploration of the rumored location of Old Altum, east of Lost Astora Starfall Knight - tasked with exploration of the Drachen Ancestral Valley, under supervision of the Judiciary